xhqing/eat_pyspark/README.md

 # eat_pyspark
-Answer the key question about spark or pyspark.
+Answer the key question about pyspark.

 ## What is RDD?